haoxiuwang/nextjs/public/series/Secret_Garden/4/source.md

 I didn’t know you’d be vexed.

-I don’t know anythin’ about anythin’—just like you said.
+I don’t know anything about anything—just like you said.

 I beg your pardon, Miss.

-Do stop cryin’.”
+Do stop crying.”

 There was something comforting and really friendly in her queer Yorkshire speech and sturdy way which had a good effect on Mary.